 This treatment is the second most intensive form of outpatient treatment.
 IOP treatment is compact in that it contains an intensive amount of rehab within a short amount of time.
 Thus, intensive outpatient program treatment occurs for approximately a few hours a day, a few times a week.

 Discussing the Pros and Cons of Inpatient Treatment

-Just like with anything in life, there are pros and cons to attending any form of inpatient treatment.
+Just like with anything in life, there are pros and cons to attending any form of an inpatient treatment program.
 One major pro to inpatient rehab is that it provides a safe and comfortable environment for patients to live in.
 This environment removes people from temptations to use substances.
 After all, it’s often hard for people that are recovering from addiction to remain sober when they’re still in the same old toxic environments that are filled with temptations.

 Inpatient treatment patients also benefit from the 24/7 supervision that they receive.
 Also, many inpatient rehab centers also provide medical detox.
 Therefore, you can address two needs at once by obtaining medically supervised detox services by the same treatment center that you’re receiving addiction treatment.
 Inpatient treatment patients benefit from being able to use medication-assisted treatment.
 This is especially true since people that attend inpatient forms of treatment contain severe addictions.

 The intense therapy and treatment programs that inpatient treatment patients receive is also a benefit because these approaches provide patients with extensive knowledge and tools that they can use to remain sober throughout the rest of their lives.